idris-hackers/idris-vim/README.md

 Concealing with unicode characters is off by default, but `let g:idris_conceal = 1` turns it on.

+### Tab Characters

+If you simply must use tab characters, and would prefer that the ftplugin not set expandtab add `let g:idris_allow_tabchar = 1`.

 [Idris]: http://www.idris-lang.org
 [Syntastic]: https://github.com/scrooloose/syntastic